Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

     docker exec pelux-build bash -c "/docker/build-in-docker.sh -v <VARIANT> -i <IMAGE> -b <BRANCH> -l <LAYER_NAME>"

 IMAGE and VARIANT options mentioned above
-LAYER_NAME is name of directory we copied in step 2 BRANCH is optional; default - master
+LAYER_NAME is the name of the directory we copied in step 2 BRANCH is optional; default - master

 5. Move the built images to the host